lrodero/cats-effect-tutorial/tutorial.md

 growing complexity will help us to introduce more and more concepts from cats-effect.

-The code examples in this tutorial assume some familiarity with scala and maybe with cats... but really not that much :) .
+The code examples in this tutorial assume some familiarity with scala and with cats... but really not that much :) .
 All code files along with this tutorial text are avialable at [this Github repo](https://github.com/lrodero/cats-effect-tutorial).

 That said, let's go!